gradle/gradle/design-docs/tooling-api-test-execution.md

 	* class does not exist
 	* class does not define any tests
 	* class does not define any matching test methods
+* failing tests let the test launcher run throw an exception with a meaningful error message.

 ## Story: Run only those test tasks that match the test execution request